jameson-m-jolley/Gorebrum/README.md

 ### Key planned features
 - concurrency: not functional
 - GPU compute: not functional
-- exportable models: not functional
+- exportable models:  functional in XML

 # getting started
 Docs and website in progress!